iiMidknightii/EzFSM/README.md

 > [!TIP]
 > You can set a state as the default by clicking the ![](addons/EzFsm/icons/DefaultState.svg) button, disable a state for activation/processing with the ![](addons/EzFsm/icons/DisabledState.svg) button, allow a state to transition to itself with the ![](addons/EzFsm/icons/SelfConnect.svg) button, and change the color of a state's title bar with the ![](addons/EzFsm/icons/ColorPick.svg) and the color picker that appears.

-## Tagged Releases
+## Latest Release
-* v1.0.0 - Initial release, targets godot-4.3
-* v1.0.1 - Patched to make `State` and `StateTransition` local to scene, so instances of `StateMachine` work properly.  **This likely will break any scenes saved with a `StateMachine` in them.
-Your scripts should be fine, you'll just have to add the states and transitions again.
-This is due to a bug where Godot doesn't duplicate subresources in Arrays properly when `local_to_scene` is true.**
 * v1.0.2 - Ensured `auto_start` functionality takes place *after* `_ready` is called on the machine and its `context`.
 Also added the ability to run the state machine in the editor (with `@tool` scripts attached), and ensured propery resource ownership and cleanup.

 ## Contributing
-Feel free to leave any feedback, bug reports, and contributions to the repository at [https://github.com/iiMidknightii/EzFSM](https://github.com/iiMidknightii/EzFSM).
+Feel free to leave any feedback, suggestions, bug reports, and contributions to the repository at [https://github.com/iiMidknightii/EzFSM](https://github.com/iiMidknightii/EzFSM).